Vicchang/RayarkTutorial/PresentationWeek3.md

   > Boxing is the process of converting a value type to the type object or to any interface type implemented by this value type

   A reference type function call always use "callvirt", which looks up virtual table for specific method, in IL.
 However, a value type function call use "call" which directly accesses method without vitrual table look-up.
-In order to support table look-up, C# compiler box the value type to reference type.
+In order to support table look-up, C# compiler boxes the value type to reference type.
 However, "box" doesn't make the value type into reference type.
 It just copies all the value from value type into an managed heap obejct and forces the reference type to refer to that object.
 Hence, it is easy to cause bugs without caution.
 Here is an example.

   ```C#